Siftah/get_iplayer/help.md

 to see if your question has already been asked and answered.

-### Issue Tracker
+### Support Requests

+**ALL** usage queries, feature requests or problem reports should go to the user forums or mailing list.

-Do **NOT** use the issue tracker in the GitHub repository.
+* Do **NOT** use the issue tracker in this GitHub repository for support requests.
 It is for the use of contributors working on get_iplayer itself.

-Any usage queries, feature requests or problem reports should go to the mailing list.
+* Do **NOT** contact the maintainer(s) directly with support requests.
+Your query will go unanswered.